2025 LCP season: Promotion and relegation

 The promotion and relegation phase is a series of matches deciding promotion and relegation for teams into the 2026 LCP season.
-A total of seven teams will take part in the Promotion Tournament – one each from the Pacific Championship Series (PCS), Vietnam Championship Series (VCS), and the League of Legends Japan League (LJL), the winners of both the LCP Oceania Promotion Qualifier and the LCP Wild Card Playoffs, and two guest teams from the 2025 LCP season depending on their performance in Season Finals.
+A total of seven teams will take part in the Promotion Tournament – one each from the Pacific Championship Series (PCS), Vietnam Championship Series (VCS), and the League of Legends Japan League (LJL), the winners of both the LCP Oceanic Promotion Qualifier and the LCP Wild Card Playoffs, and two guest teams from the 2025 LCP season depending on their performance in Season Finals.

 For the LCP Wild Card Playoffs, five teams qualified through winning their respective tournaments that served as qualifiers for the event – one each from the League of Legends Nusantara Cup (Indonesia), League of Legends Titans Cup (Malaysia and Singapore), Liga Republika (Philippines), Legends Ascend South Asia (South Asia), and the League of Legends Thailand Series (Thailand).

 Qualified teams

 If a domestic team that would be in the Promotion Tournament is an academy team of a current LCP team, they cannot participate.
 The spot then goes to the highest-ranked non-academy team from that league.